28-Year-Old Pitcher – Tampa Bay Rays

 Nathan Eovaldi Contract Information:

 Signed a one-year, $2 million contract with the Rays in February of 2017.
-Contract includes $2 million club option for 2018.
+Rays exercised $2 million team option for 2018 in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Nathan Eovaldi – simply subscribe now.